PHT-Medic/documentation/docs/index.md

 * Container Registry - Harbor, an open-source container registry providing trains to stations
 * Train Router - Self developed Python service to move trains between projects accordingly to the route
 * Result Service - Vue.js self developed service, to extract encrypted results
-* Secret Storage - Based on Hashicorps Vault a service to store securely public keys of users and routes of trains
+* Secret Storage - Based on Hashicorps Vault a service to securely store public keys of users/stations and routes of trains
 * Train Images - Trains are docker images, including the algorithm, train logic and software dependencies of user submitted code

 ### Local Services